Palingenesis/Tims_I2C_Dual_Motor_Driver_V2/Code/Latest_for-V2_Board_V3_Firmware/README.md

 - Added **PID control** to the `G` (Go-To) commands.
   Motors now accelerate, cruise, and decelerate smoothly to the target position at the requested RPM.
 - Removed **current sensing** functionality.
-  The ADC code for reading motor current has been disabled to simplify the firmware.
+  The ADC code for reading motor current has been disabled to reduce FLASH needed.
+- The Commands Have changed from the previous version.
+Check the "G" commands.
+No forward reverse "F", "R", replaced with "B" Basic.

 ---